 - Disability Arts Online aims to profile projects and best practice within the Arts, particularly from arts organisations e.g. Disability Arts Forums and Agencies, which are led by disabled people.

 - Disability Arts Online aims to pay disabled artists for material commissioned for publication.
-Until 31 March 2019 rates of payment for comment, reviews, features, are £50 per 500 words or £100 per article if agreed feature is over 1000 words.
-From 1 April 2019 onwards commissioned content will be paid at the following rates: £60 per review and up to £120 per interview or opinion piece.
-Rates may vary according to the experience of the writer and the level of research or preparatory work required.
+From 1 April 2019 onwards commissioned content will be paid at the following rates: £60 per 500 word review and from £80 and up to £120 for a 1000 word interview or opinion piece.
+Rates vary according to the experience of the writer and the level of research or preparatory work required.
 Rates may also vary for specific projects.
 Payment is limited by budgetary constraints and is at the editors’ discretion.
 All fees paid are subject to UK tax laws.
 All contributors are liable for making their own tax arrangements.
 Payment of expenses are at the discretion of the editor and must be agreed in advance.
 Expenses relating access costs will be prioritised.

 - Disability Arts Online aims to commission disabled artists to produce artworks specifically for the site.